parallax/k8s-openresty-php/README.md

 # k8s-openresty-php

-> A set of relatively clean but full-featured, split solution to running openresty and php-fpm together but in seperate containers, supporting PHP versions 5.6, 7.1, 7.2, 7.3, 7.4 maintained by [Parallax](https://parall.ax/)
+> A set of relatively clean but full-featured, split solution to running openresty and php-fpm together but in seperate containers, supporting PHP versions 5.6, 7.1, 7.2, 7.3, 7.4, 8.0, and 8.1 maintained by [Parallax](https://parall.ax/)

 ## Docker Tags
 |openresty      | Docker tag                                      |